 Participants in our programme of international internships are able to take back to their countries a range of transferable skills - a conservator from the National Library of South Africa who participated in the Library programme was able to go on to advise colleagues in Mali.

-We also support the reconstruction of the Iraq National Library and Archives (INLA) and have provided digital copies of records, maps and other information to aid with the redevelopment of the INLA.
+We also supported the reconstruction of the Iraq National Library and Archives (INLA) and have provided digital copies of records, maps and other information to aid with the redevelopment of the INLA.

 Virtual reunification of collections

-The Codex Sinaiticus Project is an ambitious international project to make the Codex Sinaiticus, one of the world’s oldest Bibles available to scholars and the public through innovative digital and web-based technology.
-The project is based on a partnership between the institutions which hold parts of the Codex: St Catherine's Monastery in Sinai; the British Library; Leipzig University Library; and the National Library of Russia in St Petersburg.
+The Codex Sinaiticus Project is an ambitious international project that makes the Codex Sinaiticus, one of the world’s oldest Bibles, available to scholars and the public through innovative digital and web-based technology.
+The project is based on a partnership between the institutions which hold parts of the Codex: St Catherine's Monastery in Sinai, the British Library, Leipzig University Library and the National Library of Russia in St Petersburg.

-We are a partner in the World Collections Programme, a three-year, £3million initiative funded by the Department for Culture, Media and Sport which aims to develop links with institutions in Asia and Africa.
-The WCP partners are the British Museum, V&A, Natural History Museum, Tate and Kew.
+We were a partner in the World Collections Programme: a three-year, £3million initiative funded by the Department for Culture, Media and Sport which develops links with institutions in Asia and Africa.
+The WCP partners were the British Museum, V&A, Natural History Museum, Tate and Kew.
 We have successfully bid for funding to undertake research to identify key partners and explore potential collaborative projects in India.